niruttanstee/niruttanstee/README.md

 -->

 - 👋🙂 Hey, I'm @niruttanstee!
-Software Developer / Fullstack Developer 👨🏽‍💻
+Software Engineer / Fullstack Developer 👨🏽‍💻
-- 👀 Interested in: tech, 2012 music and videogames.
-Always motivated to learn more!
-- 🌱 Currently studying: Java, Node.js, PHP, CSS, Javascript, Algorithms and Cybersecurity
+- 🌱 Currently studying: Node.js and Cybersecurity
 - 🤝🏼 Looking to collaborate on awesome projects and to be part of an incredible team 🥊
-- 📫 How to reach me: DM me on instagram 📧 or via my job submissions.
+- 📫 How to reach me: contact@nirutt.com
 - ⚡ Something about me: My favourite TV show is Star Trek: Deep Space Nine 🖖